The author shares tips on how to lead a healthy lifestyle and likes to help her readers manage certain health conditions.

 Facts to consider:

-The flow of lymph is regulated by a series of valves which depend on specific stimulants for activation.
+- The flow of lymph is regulated by a series of valves that depend on specific stimulants for activation.
 You need an increase in pressure below the valve to open the leaf and shunt the lymph forward.

 - The rebounder will help to detox, cleanse, and nourish.